XRPLF/rippled/API-CHANGELOG.md

 ## XRP Ledger server version 2.0.0

+### Updates in 2.3.0

+(Breaking Changes)
+- Changes to the `book_changes` RPC: This RPC now returns a `validated` field in its response, which was missing in prior versions.
+Additionally, `book_changes` RPC exhibits similar behavior as the other non-Admin RPC commands, insofar as ledger-retrieval is concerned.
+Specifically, if the requested ledger version is old, then a `ledgerNotFound` error is returned.
+This is a breaking change, because prior versions would attempt to acquire such an old ledger.

 ### Additions in 2.2

 Additions are intended to be non-breaking (because they are purely additive).